-The NDE plans to reserve 2.5% for "emergency needs."
-Initial planning around these funds has surrounded the bolstering of partnerships with community organizations, investments in liaison positions to serve as direct lines to youth- and family-serving organizations, and investing in the scale up of current initiatives.
+The NDE will reserve 2.5% for "emergency needs."
+These funds will be used to bolster partnerships with community organizations, invest in liaison positions to serve as direct lines to youth- and family-serving organizations, and improve internal systems and infrastructure.